devdanzin/cpython_fusil_report/cpython_report.md

 2025, meaning this report covers a period of approximately 6 months.
-It has been conducted on a free AWS EC2 instance, a free AWS LightSail instance (for 3 months), 3 free Oracle Cloud instances (2 x64, 1 ARM), a personal desktop computer and a personal laptop.
+It has been conducted on a free AWS EC2 instance, a free AWS LightSail instance (for 3 months), 3 free Oracle Cloud instances (2 x64, 1 ARM), a personal desktop computer and a personal laptop, all running Linux.

 Each fusil instance corresponds to a long-running fuzzer process that creates the code, spawns fuzzing processes, manages sessions and collects